Arrowsmith Cognitive Training for Young Adults

 By strengthening these functions, students can improve the efficiency and accuracy of skills related to reading, writing, math, language processing, reasoning, and executive functioning.

-Her work is detailed in The Woman Who Changed Her Brain, highlighting the role of neuroplasticity in strengthening cognitive function.
+Her work is detailed in the book The Woman Who Changed Her Brain, which describes the development of the Arrowsmith Program and the role of neuroplasticity in cognitive growth.

 A Distinctive Partnership

-OPTIONS and Brehm Preparatory School are among a small number of programs worldwide implementing Arrowsmith within a fully immersive educational and residential model.
+OPTIONS and Brehm Preparatory School are among a small number of educational programs worldwide implementing the Arrowsmith Program within a fully immersive academic and residential environment.

 Is Arrowsmith Right for Your Young Adult?

-Arrowsmith is a powerful option — when it is the right fit.
-Our team works closely with families to assess cognitive needs, readiness, and alignment with overall transition goals.
+Our team works closely with families to evaluate cognitive profiles, readiness, and long-term transition goals.